sipsmi/vband_dongle/README.md

 fail since the Keyboard object will not be defined ( not supported by the board).

 *note4* Make sure you also set the board to 3V/5V 8MHZ/16MHz as required.
 I managed to brick my Arduino Pro Micro by having the wrong type.
-I did however managed to resurrect the device by re-installing the bootloader using a Nano as ISP.
-See here for hwo to do this: https://www.instructables.com/Burn-Bootloader-Arduino-Nano-As-ISP-to-Pro-Micro/
+I did however manage to resurrect the device by re-installing the bootloader using a Nano as ISP.
+See here for how to do this: https://www.instructables.com/Burn-Bootloader-Arduino-Nano-As-ISP-to-Pro-Micro/ Note that there is an easier way to do this by hitting reset twice quickly ( need to use shorting wire on mini as no reset button ) and you have 8 seconds to load your software correctly.
+As my Arduino does not do this fast enough ( compile/upload ) I ended up selecting upload and waiting to double-reset just before the IDE started the upload ( takes a bit of timing ).

 ## Step 2